isomerpages/nlb-discovereads/pages/Discover Science : Budding Scientists.md

  <h4>LET'S TRY!</h4>
 <p>You may use these slides to look at the life cycles of humans, giant pandas and horses together with your child.
 Ask them:

- Which stage of the life cycle are you at?
+<li>Which stage of the life cycle are you at? <i>Hint: Probably a toddler!</i>

-Why do you think it is called a “cycle”?
-Can you tell from the shape?
+<li>Why do you think it is called a “cycle”?
+Can you tell from the shape? <i>Hint: Think about a biCYCLE and its wheels!</i>

-How are the life cycles of the different animals similar?
-How are they different?
+<li>How are the life cycles of the different animals similar?
+How are they different? <i>Hint: Some animals may have 3 stages in their life cycles, while others may have 4.
+Are the names of the stages the same for all animals?</i>

 <h3 class="margin--bottom--lg" id="lp-amazingbody"><b>The Amazing Body: Let’s Explore My Body!  </b></h3>